jay-framework/jay/readme.md

 cp -r dev-environment/editor-setup/idea .idea/
 ```

+Afterward, delete all the Vitest configurations (Run -> Edit Configurations) and restart IntelliJ.

 During development, it's convenient to watch for changes.
 You can run the following command from root to watch for all the packages,
 or run it from the specific package.